Marco-Congedo/PosDefManifold.jl/docs/src/riemannianGeometry.md

 for manipulating points in the Riemannian manifold of *Symmetric Positive Definite (SPD)* or *Hermitian Positive Definite (HPD)* matrices.
 In Julia those are `Hermitian` matrices, see [typecasting matrices](@ref).

-The functions are divided in six categories:
+The functions are divided in seven categories:

 | Category  | Output |
 |:---------- |:----------- |